YuriFra/Angular-form/README.md

     - An amount of random friends from your list
     - A list of all the people between the age of 30 and 40
     - ...
-- Make your node server push the data to a database.
-Warning:
-    - Is it vulnerable for SQL injection?
-    - Is it vulnerable for cross-site scripting?

 ### Steps